 Our Orca Month mission is to challenge others to think about salmon recovery in terms of the foundation of nutrition the fish give to numerous other species and ecosystems of the Northwest, including our beloved fish-eating Southern Resident orcas.
 It has been over 10 years since the Southern Residents were listed under the Endangered Species Act, along with many of the Chinook runs within their range, and the future of both still hangs by a thread.
 The Alliance aims to raise awareness about their plight this June and will provide calls for action that will make a difference for these iconic Northwest species.

-Orca Month 2018 Call to Action: Sound the Alarm for bold actions by the Task Force - add your support here.
+Orca Month 2018 Call to Action: Sound the Alarm for bold actions by the Task Force - over 43,000 voices calling for #BoldActionNow

 June is Orca Month!

-Visit our Orca Awareness Month page to view past events
+Visit our Orca Awareness Month page to view this year's events